esmjanus/ONEluaVita/README.md

 	* C bit operations: "and: &, or: |, not: ~, shift left: <<, right shift: >>"
 	* Operations continue, "skips a cycle", in any loop.

+### External | Extra Module ###
+In the [Modules](https://github.com/ONElua/ONEluaVita/tree/master/modules) section, you can find a quick explanation on how to create or use a module that provides ONElua with additional features.

 ### TO-DO ###
 - Fully optimize the code and release the source code (This task is delayed due to lack of time).